 Google Home isn’t always on the nose when it comes to answering questions.
 We asked, “How many VMAs does Beyoncé have?” and it told me she won for Video of the Year in 2016 for “Formation” then listed several more without giving an actual number.
 For the record, she has 24.
 And while the Home thought she had 20 Grammy Awards, Grammy.com says the singer has 22.
 (In case you’re wondering, Alexa said 20 Grammys and said she couldn’t help with the VMAs question.)

-It’s been almost a year since the Google Home’s debut, and it’s come a long way.
+Overall, it’s come a long way since its debut.
 It quickly caught up to where the Echo was after a year in terms of smart-home control, and it keeps adding features that go way beyond skills.
 The Voice Match and calling are both great additions, and now there are a couple new additions to the Home lineup.

 Is there a better alternative?

 In case you can’t tell, the $129 Google Home’s biggest competition is the range of Alexa products from Amazon, including the new $100 Echo and the $50 Dot.
-If you’re looking for a screen, the $230 Echo Show is the only way to go right now.
-But it also has some competition from its own backyard, with the Home Mini and Home Max.
-The $49 Dot competitor and $399 Sonos-esque speaker put Google Assistant in new packages that are more affordable or more acoustically robust.
+If you’re looking for a screen, the $230 Echo Show is the only way to go right now, although several third parties, including Lenovo, are launching displays with Google Assistant built in later this year.
+But it also has some competition from its own backyard, with the Google Home Mini and Home Max.

 How long will it last?